carlyu99/academic-kickstart/content/authors/admin/_index.md

 user_groups:
   - Researchers
   - Visitors
+# before that, I worked with [Hang Su](http://www.suhangss.me/) on visual reasoning
 ---

-I am a junior student majoring in computer science at [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/en/), Tsinghua University, where I worked with [Prof. Pingzhong Tang](http://people.iiis.tsinghua.edu.cn/~kenshin/) on computational game theory and auction design; before that, I worked with [Prof. Hang Su](http://www.suhangss.me/) on visual reasoning.
-Currently, I am a visiting student at California Institute of Technology, where I am fortunate to work with [Prof. Adam Wierman](http://users.cms.caltech.edu/~adamw/index.html) on both online algorithms and algorithmic economics.
-I was also a visiting student at University of Michigan, where I worked with [Prof. Grant Schoenebeck](http://schoeneb.people.si.umich.edu/) on information elicitation mechanisms.
+I am a junior student majoring in computer science at [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/en/), Tsinghua University, where I worked with [Pingzhong Tang](http://people.iiis.tsinghua.edu.cn/~kenshin/) on computational game theory and auction design.
+Currently, I am a visiting student at California Institute of Technology, where I am fortunate to work with [Adam Wierman](http://users.cms.caltech.edu/~adamw/index.html) and [Hongyao Ma](https://www.hongyaoma.com/) on online algorithms and algorithmic economics.
+I was also a visiting student at University of Michigan, where I worked with [Grant Schoenebeck](http://schoeneb.people.si.umich.edu/) on information elicitation mechanisms.

 I am generally interested in the intersection between economics and computer science.